pdffiller/qless-php/README.md

 ### Topics
 Topic help you to put job to different queues.
-First, you must to create subscription.
-You can use pattern for name of topics.
+First, you must create subscription.
+You can use pattern for a name of topics.
 Symbol `*` - one word, `#` - few words divided by point `.`.
 Examples: `first.second.*`, `*.second.*`, `#.third`.